SIMSplat: Language-Aligned 4D Gaussian Splatting for Driving Scenario Generation: Method

 \subsection{Language-Gaussian Alignment}

-To edit the scene with natural language prompt, the most important thing is precisely detect the target or related objects in Gaussian scenes.
-Unlike the existing editable simulators that utilizes separate detection modules or bounding boxes inputs to localize specific objects, we instead embed language features on the Gaussians so that we can directly query on the Gaussian scenes.
-Through this direct language embedding on Gaussians, open-vocabulary querying is possible both in pixel and Gaussian level.
+To make the scene-graph representation controllable through natural language, we introduce language-Gaussian alignment, which embeds language semantics directly into 4D object nodes.
+As prompts often involve spatial and temporal understanding of road dynamics, accurately localizing target objects according to the prompt within dense driving scenes is challenging.
+For example, simple attribute matching (e.g., color, type) is ill-suited for complex driving environments where such attributes frequently overlap across objects.
+Bounding box prompting, on the other hand, is prone to localization errors, especially when generated directly from VLMs, which tend to produce imprecise spatial coordinates.
+To address these issues, rather than relying on prior information or ambiguous matching, we embed appearance-, motion-, and location-language features directly into the Gaussians, enabling flexible localization solely from free-form descriptive queries.
+This language grounding supports more accurate and generalizable object retrieval at both the pixel and node level.

-\textbf{Appearance Alignment.} As shown in Figure \ref{fig:language_alignment}, first, we embed static language features on Gaussians to capture object appearance independently of time.
-Similar to LangSplat \cite{qin2024langsplat3dlanguagegaussian}, we use SAM-2 \cite{ravi2024sam2segmentimages} to extract segmentation masks $M_t(o)$ for each object $o$, but unlike their hierarchical segmentation, we only use a single mask per object, considering the relatively small size of road agents.
-Bounding boxes are provided as prompts to SAM-2 for accurate mask generation.
-From each masked region, we extract CLIP features $f^{\text{CLIP}}_t(o) \in \mathbb{R}^D$.
+\textbf{Appearance Alignment.} As shown in Figure \ref{fig:language_alignment}, first, we embed static language features on Gaussians to capture object appearance in a time-independent manner.
+We extract segmentation masks $M_t(o)$ for each object $o$ at time $t$ by projecting per-node Gaussians from the scene graph onto the image plane, removing the need for an external segmentation model at this stage.
+From each masked object, we extract CLIP features $f^{\text{CLIP}}_t(o) \in \mathbb{R}^D$.
 Since CLIP features are high-dimensional, we train a lightweight autoencoder $(E,\Psi)$ to compress them into a latent space: